uikit/uikit-site/docs/pages/button.md

 </p>
 ```

-**Note:** If you are displaying a number of buttons in a row, you can add a top margin to them, when they stack on smaller viewports.
+**Note** If you are displaying a number of buttons in a row, you can add a top margin to them, when they stack on smaller viewports.
 Just add the `uk-margin` attribute from the [Margin component](margin.md) to their parent element.

 ***